-Applicants for entry to this course must (a) have obtained honours standard in a major subject at the BA Degree Examination either as part of the examination for the BA Degree or at a Qualifying Examination, and (b) have obtained honours with the Higher Diploma in Archival Studies of the University or its equivalent in another university.
+Applicants for entry to this course must (a) have obtained Honours standard in a major subject at the BA Degree Examination either as part of the examination for the BA Degree or at a Qualifying Examination, and (b) have obtained Honours in the Higher Diploma in Archival Studies of the University or its equivalent in another university.

 Candidates will be required to follow courses in the history, theory and practice of archival science, to take examinations in prescribed subjects and to prepare a minor thesis.
-The direction of postgraduate work in Archival Studies will be determined by a Board constituted of representatives of the departments offering courses in Archival Studies.
+The direction of postgraduate work in Archival Studies will be determined by a Board constituted of representatives of the Departments offering courses in Archival Studies.
 Each candidate desiring to pursue a course in any branch of Archival Studies must obtain the approval of the Board for the title of the minor thesis he/she proposes to present.
 The minor thesis should be no less than 10,000 words and not more than 15,000 words (exclusive of footnotes, bibliography and appendices).

-Enquiries regarding application procedures and details of courses should be made to: Ms. Ailsa C. Holland, Archives Department, Library Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7167545).
+Enquiries regarding application procedures and details of courses should be made to:

+Ms Ailsa C Holland Archives Department, Library Building University College Dublin Belfield, Dublin 4

-Application from overseas graduates should be made before 1 May of the year of entry.
+Applications from overseas graduates should be made before $1^{\,\rm st}$ May of the year of entry.